 - 1. Abide by terms indicated in the university's fieldwork contract. - 2.
 Serve as a resource to the candidate in areas of curriculum, procedures, and classroom management.
 Review and discuss written lesson plans with the candidate.
-Set clear expectations with the candidate on receiving lesson plans prior to each observation visit.

-Candidates should know how and when to send lesson plans to their University Program Supervisor by following guidelines outlined in their fieldwork Canvas course.

-- 3. Follow the schedule and guidelines outlined in the student-teaching Canvas course. - a.
+Set clear expectations with the candidate on receiving lessons plans prior to each observation visit.
+Candidates should know how and when to send lesson plans to their University Program Supervisors by following guidelines outlined in their fieldwork Canvas course. - 3.
+Follow the schedule and guidelines outlined in the fieldwork Canvas course. - a.
 Provide virtual pre-conferences and check-ins. - b.
-Have a post conference with the candidate and the Cooperating Teacher after site visits and observations. - 4.
+Have a post conference with the candidate and the Mentor Teacher after site visits and observations. - 4.
 Provide site-visits/observations during the designated semester.
+Visits with the candidate should take place according to the schedule during the university's recommended schedule.
 It is recommended that the days/times of site visits should vary so that the candidate can be observed teaching different types of lessons and students.
 Schedule all meetings in advance and follow the recommended schedule as closely as possible.
+If a

-If a cancelation is required, give advanced notice to the candidate and Cooperating Teacher, and ensure a new meeting is scheduled in a timely manner (within 1 week). - 5.
+- cancelation is required, give advanced notice to the candidate and Mentor Teacher, and ensure a new meeting is scheduled in a timely manner (within 1 week). - 5.
 Have a post conference with the candidate and the Mentor Teacher after site visits and observations to discuss observations and feedback. - 6.
 Review and discuss written lesson plans with the candidate.
 Set clear expectations with the candidate on receiving lesson plans prior to each observation visit.
 Candidates should know how and when to send lesson plans to their University Program Supervisor by following guidelines outlined in their fieldwork Canvas course. - 7.
 Make appointments with the candidate to observe any special lessons, when possible and if appropriate. - 8.
 Provide guidance related to the life-long learning process, self-reflective skills, critical-thinking skills, ethical-decision skills, and overall professional development. - 9.
-Help the candidate navigate difficult situations and conversations with their Cooperating Teacher, students, and/or parents. - 10.
+Help the candidate navigate difficult situations and conversations with their Mentor Teacher, students, and/or parents. - 10.
 Support the candidates through the CalTPA process and check in on their progress.
 Ensure that the candidate can submit each cycle on time as they may not have another opportunity to record the required videos needed for both cycles. - 11.
 Utilize Canvas course to review forms, send announcements, and grade. - 12.
 Submit grades for the candidates within 2 weeks of the end of the semester.